becerda/DiskpartGUI/README.md

 	- Right-click zip file and extract to desired location.
 2) The current version of Java (jre8) or greater from: https://www.java.com/en/download/
 	- Follow instructions on link to install
-3) Set the PATH Variable: directions below.     aadfsfgsdfgs ffs  ffssdee
+3) Set the PATH Variable: directions below.
 4) Run through extracted "Dikspart Gui.lnk" or "Launcher.bat"

 ## How To Set PATH Variable